vbobroff-app/ngx-lazy-loader/projects/ngx-lazy-loader/README.md

 # NgxLazyLoader

-This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.4.
+This library helps with lazy (dynamically) loading any modules and inner features.

 ## Code scaffolding